ash-tam-06/CustomizeOrderManagementProgram/PeerReviewByAsh.md

 --When searching for order, program will not find order if case doesn't match: its case sensitive.

 # Test Output & Clarity
+The test names/output were pretty clear on what cases were being tested.
+Overall, the output of the program was very neat and easy to read.
+It was a bit clunky when printing out a long list of orders, but everything else was easy to understand.

 # Architecture & Design Feedback
-Something I wanted to mention about design was on how the program looked when running.
-Everytime you select an option from then menu that would display an order, more specifically a list of orders, it immediately shows you the menu again.
-Its not a problem at all, but I think it would make the program more 'friendly' if you were given a moment before the menu poped up.
-Maybe adding something that just tells you to type something if user is ready to go back to the menu.
+Something I wanted to mention about design was how the program looked when running.
+Every time you select an option from the menu that would display an order, more specifically a list of orders, it immediately shows you the menu again.
+It's not a problem at all, but I think it would make the program more 'friendly' if you were given a moment before the menu popped up.
+Maybe adding something that just tells you to type something if a user is ready to go back to the menu.

 # 5 New Tests
 ```